-D1: Acquire knowledge and understanding on:

-- a) issues of child labour, human trafficking, forced labour, and modern slavery in supply chains (pay particular attention to understanding the similarities and differences in the experiences of trafficked women, men, girls and boys, as the burden, work and sufferings are different for all - see Box 1 and 2); - b) relevant Dutch policies and laws, international frameworks and related national and local laws and policies; and - c) international and local initiatives; Identify the 'dirty, dangerous and difficult' production processes and tasks that often involve the practices of child labour, trafficking, forced labour, and modern slavery.

-D2: Acquire official crimes data and case studies on issues of child labour, human trafficking, forced labour, and modern slavery in sourcing countries/locations (towns/cities/regions) - to determine and assess the severity of the issues and challenges there

-D3: Acquire data on socio-economic situations (e.g. poverty level, employment, recent natural disasters) and cultural norms (e.g. gender discrimination practices) in sourcing countries/locations (towns/cities/regions) - Mapping the socio-economic and cultural conditions in which the production facilities are embedded and to assess the determining factors on the issues and challenges

-D4: Acquire data/info from suppliers on their registration (e.g. formal or informal entity); workers source areas; workers/employees (on rolls and on third-party contracts); workers/employees employment terms and conditions; recruitment process and procedure; contractors/sub-contractors; Identify and classify the nature (registered, unregistered, formal, informal) and number of commercial organisations and individuals (companies, contractors, subcontractors, intermediaries) involved in each production process and task; Identify and list the nature of labour processes (contractual, informal, formal, formal, wage labourer, piece rates); Identify, describe and list the nature of production facilities for each production process and task; Trace the location of production facilities for each production process and task

-D5: Acquire data/info from suppliers on their suppliers, vendors, contractors; their employees/ workers; workers/employees employment terms and conditions; their recruitment practices and worker source areas

-D6: seek/acquire info/details on the LEAs; NGOs; TUs working on child labour trafficking and related issues and in community in the sourcing locations

-D7: analyse all the data/info/details acquired and produce a detailed report with an executive summary; Conduct poverty and cultural analysis of the communities in which the production facilities are located; Conduct the institutional analysis of the statist and non-statist welfare and community services (see Box 3)
+- 1. Acquire knowledge and understanding on: - issues of human trafficking, forced labour, child labour and modern slavery in supply chains (pay particular attention to understanding the similarities and differences in the experiences of trafficked women, men, girls and boys, as the burden, work and sufferings are different for all - see Boxes below); - relevant Dutch policies and laws, international frameworks and related national and local laws and policies; and - international and local initiatives; Identify the 'dirty, dangerous and difficult' production processes and tasks that often involve the practices of trafficking, forced labour, child labour and modern slavery - 2.
+Acquire official crimes data and case studies on issues of human trafficking, forced labour, child labour and modern slavery in sourcing countries/locations (towns/cities/regions) - to determine and assess the severity of the issues and challenges there - 3.
+Acquire data on socio-economic situations (e.g. poverty level, employment, recent natural disasters) and cultural norms (e.g. gender discrimination practices) in sourcing countries/locations (towns/cities/regions) - Mapping the socio-economic and cultural conditions in which the production facilities are embedded and to assess the determining factors on the issues and challenges - 4.
+Acquire data/info - from suppliers on their registration (e.g. formal or informal entity); - workers source areas; - workers/employees (on rolls and on third-party contracts); - workers/employees employment terms and conditions; - recruitment process and procedure; - contractors/sub-contractors; - Identify and classify the nature (registered, unregistered, formal, informal) and number of commercial organisations and individuals (companies, contractors, subcontractors, intermediaries) involved in each production process and task; - Identify and list the nature of labour processes (contractual, informal, formal, formal, wage labourer, piece rates); - Identify, describe and list the nature of production facilities for each production process and task; - Trace the location of production facilities for each production process and task - 5.
+Acquire data/info from suppliers on their suppliers, vendors, contractors; their employees/ workers; workers/employees employment terms and conditions; their recruitment practices and worker source areas - 6.
+Seek/acquire info/details on the LEAs; NGOs; TUs working on trafficking and related issues and in community in the sourcing locations - 7.
+Analyse all the data/info/details acquired and produce a detailed report with an executive summary; - Conduct poverty and cultural analysis of the communities in which the production facilities are located; - Conduct the institutional analysis of the statist and non-statist welfare and community services (see Box below)

-D8: share the report with suppliers/NGOs/TUs/other stakeholder to seek their inputs/feedback; and if possible, hold consultations with them, and finalise the report post consultation

-D9: encourage your suppliers also to undertake these steps, and win over them to do the same with their suppliers, vendors

-D10: if all the above steps are not possible for you to do on your own, for any reason, or better still, try find and group up with like-minded companies, sourcing from the same countries/locations, to undertake all the steps.
-You can also seek help from initiatives such as Indo-Dutch Sustainability Forum (INDUS), Global March Against Child Labour, Centre for Responsible Business (CRB), or any other organisation that offers support and services to companies/industries/governments.
+- 8. Share the report with suppliers/NGOs/TUs/other stakeholder to seek their inputs/feedback; and if possible, hold consultations with them, and finalise the report post consultation - 9.
+Encourage your suppliers also to undertake these steps, and win over them to do the same with their suppliers, vendors - 10.
+If all the above steps are not possible for you to do on your own, for any reason, or better still, try find and group up with like-minded companies, sourcing from the same countries/locations, to undertake all the steps.
+You can also seek help from initiatives such as Indo-Dutch Sustainability Forum (INDUS), Global March Against Child Labour, Centre for Responsible Business (CRB), or any other organisation that offers support and services to companies/industries/governments